MeltanoLabs/Meta/README.md

 Active (Stable): The connector repository is well maintained and recommended for use in production environments.
 The repository has all of the following attributes; all known issues and bugs are addressed promptly, changes are expected to go through pull request reviews, releases to main are created on the appropriate cadence, security patches are addressed promptly, a CI pipeline that runs automated testing is present, community contributed pull requests are reviewed in a timely manner, README is complete with examples and detail, etc.

-Prerelease (Beta): The repository was recently created and initial development is complete but hasnt been hardened enough for production environments yet.
+Prerelease (Beta): The repository was recently created and initial development is complete but hasn't been hardened enough for production environments yet.
 We encourage the community to start testing out the connector and submit issues or merge requests to help get it to the Active (Stable) status.
 The repository has some or all of the following attributes; most of the features are functioning but edge cases and bugs are still being addressed, changes are expected to go through pull requests and issues, some automated tests but code coverage could be low, optional CI, the README is clear and minimally complete but might be lacking in extensive detail or examples, etc.

 Development (Under Construction): The repository is undergoing initial development and is not ready to be used yet.
 Not recommended for use outside of development environments.
-The repository has some or all of the following attributes; the developer might be regularly commiting directly to the main branch, pull requests reviews are optional, no CI/CD, tests might not be passing, README might be sparse, etc.
+The repository has some or all of the following attributes; the developer might be regularly committing directly to the main branch, pull requests reviews are optional, no CI/CD, tests might not be passing, README might be sparse, etc.

 Inactive or Stale: The repository has some or all of the following attributes; unresponsive maintainers, many unaddressed issues or pull requests, security patches are not kept up to date, unresolved failing CI pipelines, etc.

 Unknown: The status of the connector is currently undefined.
-We encourage community memebers to submit merge requests to update incorrect statuses.
+We encourage community members to submit merge requests to update incorrect statuses.

+See the [Connector Development Standards](connector-dev.md) guide for best practices and conventions.

 ## Connector Owners